acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For very fast motions and fast detection we have the intra-frame presence detection.
-The idea is simple -- for every frame we depthwise take the deviation from the sweep mean and low pass (smoothing) filter it.
+The idea is simple -- for every frame we depth-wise take the deviation from the sweep mean and low pass (smoothing) filter it.

 Let :math:`N_s` denote the number of sweeps, and let the deviation from the mean be: